FAQ guide: Creative Directions

 participants, staff and volunteers safe within our workshops and we aim to create a space where we are respectful of others.

 Creative Directions in the community:

-In 2019 we set up two new Creative Directions groups at new locations – one in Edlington and one in Askern.
+In 2022 we received funding from The National Lottery Community Fund to set up a new Creative Directions group in Edlington.
 Check our What’s On page for details of current sessions in the community.